Hyperspectral Image Generation with Unmixing Guided Diffusion Model: Experiments

 \subsubsection{Results on Pseudo-Color Images}

 The pseudo-color visualization of 5 datasets is shown in \cref{pseudo_color}.
 The first column shows the pseudo-color visualization of the real HSI, and the generated images from different methods are listed on the right side.
 The pseudo-color visualization can reflect the spatial distribution of HSIs.
 Specifically, the generated images from GAN have grids overlay on the surface, resembling a mosaic.
 This problem is probability caused by the downsampling layers in generators and discriminators, which overlook some specific areas because of the pooling or striding operation.
 VAE directly estimates the distribution of original images, but the scheme limits the performance of the model.
 Consequently, the generated images from VAE are blurry and lack details.
 As a spectral super-resolution model, MPRNet generates images with high quality, but the spatial distribution is limited to the original image.
+Although the autoencoders of UD and UBF are trained with physical constraint normalization, they cannot well restore the spectral information.
+As a result, UD and UBF have good spatial distributions but poor color visualization.
 HUD also generates high-quality images, and the spatial distribution is more diverse than MPRNet.
 For example, there are some new roads and buildings in the generated images of HUD, which are not present in the original images.